oliviam20/MySQL-cheat-sheet/README.md

 ```

 ### Outer joins - LEFT, RIGHT
-Cn be written either `LEFT JOIN` or `RIGHT JOIN`.
+Can be written either `LEFT JOIN` or `RIGHT JOIN`.

-Useful when you need to return records that doesn't completely match the ON condition.
+Useful when you need to return records that doesn't completely match the `ON` condition.

-2 types of OUTER joins, RIGHT and LEFT.
+2 types of OUTER joins, `RIGHT` and `LEFT`.

-LEFT JOIN returns all the records from the left table (ie customers) regardless of the ON condition.
-It will return all customers even if they don't have order_id
+`LEFT JOIN` returns all the records from the left table (ie customers) regardless of the ON condition.
+It will return all customers even if they don't have order_id .

-RIGHT JOIN returns all the records from the right table (ie orders) regardless of the ON condition.
+`RIGHT JOIN` returns all the records from the right table (ie orders) regardless of the ON condition.

 ```
 SELECT